nelaturuharsha/TurboPrune/README.md

 4. SVHN (to be added)

 ### Networks supported
 As it stands, ResNets, VGG variants should work out of the box.
 If you run into issues with any other variant happy to look into.
+For CIFAR based datasets, there are modification to the basic architecture based on tuning and references such as this [repository](https://github.com/huyvnphan/PyTorch_CIFAR10/blob/master/cifar10_models/vgg.py).

 ### Pruning Algorithms included:
 1. **Iterative Magnitude Pruning (IMP)** from [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635)